 TRU Operating Fees.
 The term TRU as used in this subsection (a) refers to TRUs and TRU gen sets, as well as ZE truck TRUs used to comply with section 2477.5(b).

-Beginning December 31, 2023, the Executive Officer shall assess and collect fees from owners or owner/operators of TRUs that operate in California to recover the costs to the Executive Officer administering the TRU ATCM.
+The Executive Officer shall assess and collect fees from owners or owner/operators of TRUs that operate in California to recover the costs to the Executive Officer administering the TRU ATCM.

 Fees shall be due and payable to the Executive Officer upon reporting a TRU in accordance with section 2477.5 (g) and every three (3) years from the date the TRU was originally reported to CARB.